enricllagostera/g2k/README.md

+# g2k.js

-# g2k.js - Gamepad-to-keyboard handler for HTML 5 games
+A gamepad-to-keyboard handler for HTML 5 games.

 Lots of HTML 5 games already have built-in gamepad support using browser's [Gamepad API](https://developer.mozilla.org/en-US/docs/Web/API/Gamepad_API/Using_the_Gamepad_API).
 Older games often don't.
 This is a small script for simulating keyboard events from gamepad input in HTML5 games.
 It currently supports one gamepad. `g2k.js` is loosely based on apps like [JoyToKey](https://joytokey.net/en/) and [antimicro](https://github.com/AntiMicro/antimicro).